jholder090/Halie/README.md

 # An e-commerce application for purchasing natural skin care products

-## Currently, I am working on an image carousel for the home page.
+## Currently, I am working on visitor vs. logged-in user interfaces.
 This application will eventually be deployed for my friend's business!

 ### Other technologies utilized:
 + Tailwind CSS styling